 - Must have demonstrated experience with the Federal Acquisition Regulations (FAR) and other applicable government regulations;

 - Construction experience, facilities, aerospace, or Federal Government procurement functions

 - Bachelor’s Degree in related field of business is preferred, will consider years of experience in lieu of a four-year degree

 - Preferred Experience:

 - Experience with CM/GC contracts

 Knowledge, Skills and Abilities:

-- Strong proficiency with Microsoft Office.
+- Must have strong proficiency with Microsoft Office.

-High ethical standards representative of Princeton University’s commitment to excellence are a must.
+- Must have high ethical standards representative of Princeton University’s commitment to excellence are a must.